CBS13 Investigates: CA Still Storing Newborn DNA Without Consent. Golden State Killer Case Raising New Concerns

 However, half a dozen new parents previously interviewed by CBS13 unanimously felt the language was misleading.
 They felt the state was trying to hide the fact that the blood spots would be stored indefinitely, that they would be available to law enforcement and that they could be purchased by private researchers.

 Several years later, the booklet has now been replaced by a one-page pamphlet which makes no reference at all to storage, research, law enforcement, or opting out.
-There is just one line in fine print at the bottom of the page stating “for information about what happens to leftover bloodspots” parents can go to the state’s website.
+There is one line at the bottom of the page stating “for information about what happens to leftover bloodspots” parents can go to the state’s website.

 The webpage provided contains more than 20 individual links to additional information regarding various aspects of the program.
 However, nowhere on the page does it indicate the child’s bloodspots will be stored and may be used for research or by law enforcement without consent.